paoloriccardi/paoloriccardi.github.io/resume.md

 layout: default
 permalink: /Resume/
 ---
-### {{page.title}}
+#### {{page.title}}

 ##### What can I do for you?
-I've a 10+ years experience in software and IT, my favourite topic is always been distributed systems, with particular emphasis on backend services and integration components.
+I've a 10+ years experience in software and IT, with particular emphasis on backend services and integration components, over the last years I focused particularly on distributed systems and cloud computing.

 I love the solutioning process, I do enjoy tackling problems in order to find solutions.
 I'm curious and I'm a quick learner, I like keeping up to date with IT trends and generally I love learning new and smart ways of doing things, so study is still an important part of my daily routine.

-I've good interpersonal skills, which allowed me to be successfully deployed as a support figure to smooth and help the interaction of IT with other Enterprise Departments.
-My soft skills combined with my technical background and my business process awareness have made me helpful both inside and outside the pure IT domain.
+I'm comfortable in the "engine room".
+A solid technical background, combined with soft skills and business process awareness have made me appreciated both inside and outside the IT domain.
+This combination has proven valuable inside bluechip companies to smooth the interactions between IT and other Enterprise Departments.

 ##### Soft Skills
 - Good communication skills and ability to understand clearly both Business and IT points of view, needs, languages and peculiarities;